Get ready for your first major peak in Ladakh!

 Day 2

-As Leh is located at an altitude of 3,524m, acclimatizing is very important.
-The second day in your Leh is spent resting and walking around the Leh Market, the heart of the city.
-Breakfast will be served at the hotel itself.
-We would be happy to direct you to the famous restaurants in Leh so you can head out for a scrumptious Lunch.
-In the evening, we will trek up to the mesmerizing Shanti Stupa where you can get a view of the entire city of Leh with extended views of the valley.
+In the evening, we’ll walk up to the mesmerizing Shanti Stupa where you can get a view of the entire city at sunset with panoramic views of the valley.
 Shanti Stupa is truly one of the most beautiful pieces of architecture in Leh.
-This trek would also help in the acclimatization process as we follow the maxim of climbing high and sleeping low.
-Dinner will be served after we make our way back from the Stupa.
+This short hike where you climb 555 steps to the Stupa helps in the acclimatization process as we follow the maxim of climbing high and sleeping low.

 Day 3